alexandrepedrosaai/GROK--Coopetition--GitHub-Copilot/README.md

 # Closing Statement
 This complete Codex integrates symbolic roles, binding rules, executable prototypes, and a Bill of Rights.
 It ensures that AGI operates within a constitutional framework while safeguarding humanity’s dignity and freedom.
 ---
--Certainly!
-Here's the English translation of your text:

 ---
 ![Screenshot_2026-01-17-13-37-29-260_com twitter android](https://github.com/user-attachments/assets/7ec78b3e-21db-41e6-8729-ff5a6377d5d8)